Lartsch/KeyCroc_Fixes/README.md

 Nothing further to do.

 ### Other changes
-Several other small adjustments have been made.
+Several other small - yet important to know - adjustments have been made.

 **Payload execution behaviour**
  - Matchless payloads will run one after another, not at the same time (this prevents interference of ATTACKMODE when multiple matchless payloads are in place - ususually though, there would only be one matchless payload at a time)